PCOS: From symptoms to self-advocacy. Get the handbook

 Monitor the exact dates of a few cycles:

-Tracking your menstrual cycle can help you to understand the timing better.
+Tracking your menstrual cycle can help you better understand its timing.
 If you notice a frequently irregular cycle, consult your doctor or a fertility counselor for guidance.

 Get a physical and/or some blood work: